switch2osm/switch2osm/serving-tiles/updating-as-people-edit-osm2pgsql-replication.md

     2022-06-05 16:29:57  Going over 129 pending relations (using 4 threads)
     ...

-when there is a tile to expire, a line like this will appear:
+When there is a tile to expire, a line like this will appear:

     Read and expanded 42700 tiles from list.
     render: file:///var/cache/renderd/tiles/s2o/18/17/245/244/200/0.meta